Not Losing Weight in Stomach, Thighs, or Face?

-- Diet alone results in more visceral fat loss (and less surface fat loss) (src).
+- Diet alone produces more visceral fat loss (and less surface fat loss).

 This explains how you can lose weight – but not necessarily have any radical change in appearance.

-There is very little you can do to influence specific subcutaneous fat distribution.
+There is little you can do to influence specific subcutaneous fat distribution.

-Exercise should always be a part of any fat loss program – but vigorously exercising a specific body part will not have any influence on local fat in that area.
-This myth has been debunked again and again.
+- Vigorously exercising a specific body part will not influence local fat in that area.

 Stay committed to your training and nutrition – and don’t be dissuaded by the commercials and images that show perfectly proportioned clones.